iranianpep/keyword-extractor/README.md

 )
 ```

-Currently the default modifiers are as follow (they will be applied to the tokens in order):
+Currently, the default modifiers are as follow (they will be applied to the tokens in order):
 ```
 [
     new EmailFilter(),